Annotate Your Tracks

 Add

-Values are summed, clamped to 1.0 maximum.
+Values are summed per channel, clamped to 1.0 maximum.
 Lights get brighter.
-If the base layer has a fixture at 0.3 brightness and the top layer adds 0.5, the result is 0.8.
+If the base layer outputs a dark red and the top layer adds a medium blue, the result is a brighter purple.

 Use this to layer multiple effects that accumulate -- a subtle background wash plus a beat pulse plus accent hits.